chpxu/dotfiles/README.md

 # dotfiles

-My dotfiles for NixOS.
-Based on `vic/den`.
+My dotfiles for NixOS, with a focus on simplicity.
+Based on [`denful/den`](https://github.com/denful/den).
 Personalised for gaming, software and scientific development.

 ## Hosts

-- `saitama`: AMD Ryzen 5600X + RTX 5070 Ti
+- `saitama`: AMD Ryzen 5600X + RTX 5070
-- `jingliu`: Intel + Nvidia optimus laptop
+- `jingliu`: Intel i7-12700H + Nvidia RTX 3070 Ti "Advanced Optimus" laptop
-- `yoga`: Lenovo Yoga C940
+- `yoga`: Lenovo Yoga C940 (i7-1065G7)
+- `walworth`: work device (WSL)

 ## Programs and Applications

 These are the main applications and programs I use.
 Everything has been installed from `nixos-unstable` by default unless mentioned otherwise.
-WIP.

 ### Applications